solarwinds/snap-plugin-lib/tutorial/05-tools/README.md

 - total number of metrics
 - etc.

-To enable this feature simply run plugin with following arguments:
+To enable this feature simply run plugin with the following arguments:
 ```bash
 ./05-tools -grpc-port=50123 -log-level=debug -enable-stats -enable-stats-server -stats-port=8080
 ```